zsharp-gls/systemweb-adapters/docs/remote-app-setup.md

 ### ASP.NET app configuration

-To setup the ASP.NET app to be able to receive requests from the ASP.NET Core app, call the `AddRemoteApp` extension method on the `ISystemWebAdapterBuilder` as shown here.
+To setup the ASP.NET app to be able to receive requests from the ASP.NET Core app, call the `AddRemoteAppServer` extension method on the `ISystemWebAdapterBuilder` as shown here.

 ```CSharp
 SystemWebAdapterConfiguration.AddSystemWebAdapters(this)